-The complex data provided by atomic absorption spectrometers needs to be properly managed.
+The complex data provided by atomic absorption spectrometers need to be properly managed.
 Comprehensive and easy-to-use software is the basis for making the best use of the information.
 One software that offers you these features is [FP]-LIMS.

 The [FP]-LIMS software is designed for centralized test handling and manages all data collected by atomic absorption spectrometers.
 Tables and instrument interfaces are available for this purpose.
 These functions allow you to import measurement data quickly and easily to [FP]-LIMS.
 All measured values are clearly displayed in the program.
 Furthermore, [FP]-LIMS supports you in the analysis and evaluation of measurement data.
-Filters and data selection allow you to display the results clearly.
+Filters and data selection allows you to display the results clearly.
 The [FP]-LIMS software also allows a targeted analysis and thus helps you to obtain concrete results.

 Another central function of the [FP]-LIMS software is the test order management.
 With the help of this area of the software, a targeted administration of individual tests is possible.
 Thanks to the clear arrangement of the [FP]-LIMS software, you always have an overview even with a large number of orders.
-In the laboratory overview you have the respective status of all orders at a glance.
+In the laboratory overview, you have the respective status of all orders at a glance.
 In this way, you can immediately see the current status of a particular process.

 The software also has an integrated user administration.
 This makes it possible to create user accounts with individual rights.
 In this way, you can assign specific orders or sub-areas to the correct persons.
 In addition, the [FP]-LIMS software offers many other helpful functions that support you in everyday life.
 For example, you can use the Report Designer to create routing slips.
 Or you can assign costs directly to certain orders.
-You can also create customer reports, report templates or labels in the program.
+You can also create custom reports, report templates or labels in the program.
 Thus it is possible to manage orders completely with the [FP]-LIMS software.

 The software is compatible with…

-Atomic absorption spectrometers from all manufacturers, for example with Zwick instruments.
+Atomic absorption spectrometers from all manufacturers, for example with Analytik Jena.
 It is suitable for both centralized and decentralized laboratories.
 In addition, the [FP]-LIMS software integrates easily into existing IT infrastructures.
 Functions for importing and exporting data allow older data to be used in [FP]-LIMS or current measured values to be used elsewhere.
 FP]-LIMS is still able to perform these tasks automatically.
 The [FP]-LIMS software also supports the assignment of external documents.
 This allows you to attach additional or important information to a specific job.
 The person(s) working on the analysis will then have direct access to this data.
 All these features make the [FP]-LIMS software a comprehensive and multifunctional helper.
 Laboratories working with atomic absorption spectrometers benefit from the many functions.
 The [FP]-LIMS software makes your daily work easier, saves time and helps to optimize processes and reduce costs.